University of Reading cookie policy

 International relocation payment (IRP)

-The tuition fees for the teaching training courses are £21,350 and you will need to have additional funding or financial sponsorship to cover these fees.
+The tuition fee for courses starting in September 2024 is £22,350 and you will need to have additional funding or financial sponsorship to cover these fees.
 Tuition Fees are payable in two instalments (50% when you enrol at the beginning of September and 50% at the start of the second term in January).

 The training bursary, scholarship and international relocation payments are to help cover your living expenses during your training (including travel expenses to placement schools).
-You cannot use the bursary or scholarship payments or the IRP to pay your tution fees.
+You cannot use the bursary or scholarship payments to pay your tuition fees as the first instalment of your fees will be payable before you receive any bursary or scholarship.
+If you require a student visa to enter the UK you will also need to show UKVI evidence that you have sufficient personal funds to cover the full tuition fee as part of your visa application.

 Information for Modern Foreign Languages (French, German, Spanish)